22. NAVAL INTERCEPTION AND COMBAT

 +/-#

-Every three land-based air squadrons used for search in the submarine attack hex, operational fast carriers and CVEs in the attacked naval force (round down) (22.9413)
+Every three land-based air squadrons used for search in the submarine attack hex, fully operational fast carriers and CVEs in the attacked naval force (round down) (22.9413)

 -#